armohamm/nxtbrt-tng/README.md

 - [ ] Display network errors in a toast or similar
 - [ ] Display geolocation in a toast or similar
 - [ ] Analytics
-- [ ] show BART map in landscape mode
+- [x] show BART map in landscape mode
+- [ ] only show BART map on mobile devices

 - Test coverage
   - [ ] App component